By |Published On: April 9, 2020|

 The story of data by DataEco founder

-I started my career at the Computer Science Corporation (CSC), which had recently transitioned its IT services from British Aerospace.
-During that period, the role of a graduate programmer involved analyzing data in ways that differ significantly from today’s approaches in the history of data management.
-This experience highlighted the transformation of data practices, especially in areas like data analytics and data visualization, which have become essential elements of current data storage technologies and client-server architecture.
-Recognizing this evolution is vital for data professionals as they navigate the complexities of big data and enhance their understanding of data governance and data science in today’s landscape.
+I began my career at the Computer Science Corporation (CSC), which had recently shifted its IT services from British Aerospace.
+At that time, the responsibilities of a graduate programmer included analyzing data using techniques that are quite different from those found in the current history of data management.
+This experience underscored the significant evolution of data practices, particularly in areas like data analytics and data visualization, which are now essential components of modern data storage technologies and client-server architecture.
+Understanding this transformation is vital for data professionals as they deal with the challenges of big data and deepen their knowledge of data governance and data science in today’s information technology environment.
+This awareness not only enhances their skills but also improves data quality and integration within data management practices.

-In my role, I was responsible for retrieving data and images that served as the manual for aircraft ground equipment.
-This information was stored in an outdated flat file data storage system, illustrating some historical practices in the evolution of data management.
-Understanding these earlier data storage technologies is crucial for appreciating the significant advancements in data analytics and data visualization that we see today.
+In my role, I was tasked with retrieving data and images that functioned as a manual for aircraft ground equipment.
+This information was stored in an outdated flat file data storage system, illustrating some of the historical practices in the evolution of data management.
+Grasping these earlier data storage technologies is crucial for recognizing the significant advancements in data analytics and data visualization that we experience today.
+This background emphasizes the importance of data governance and highlights the vital contributions of data professionals in shaping modern data management practices.
+By exploring the history of data management, we can enhance our understanding of the complexities associated with big data and the continuous innovations in information technology and data science, including essential elements such as data transformation, client-server architecture, data quality, and data integration.

 In the early days of my history with data I learned that user interfaces to display data were critical for the analysis process.